ottemo/foundation/apiary.apib.md

 - [GET]      cms/pages/attributes

 ## Images
-app/actors/cms/images/api.go
+All endpoints related to `cms/media`

 - [GET]      cms/images
 - [POST]     cms/images
 - [DELETE]   cms/images/:id

 # Group Discounts
-This refers to all capabilities to reduce the price of a product or cart at checkout.
+This refers to all the capabilities available to reduce the price of a product or cart at checkout.

 ## Coupons
-app/actors/discount/coupon/api.go
+All endpoints related to `discount/coupon`

 - [GET]      coupons
 - [POST]     coupons